How Gov+ Cut CPA 81% and Reduced CPL 87% in 7 Days Without Increasing Budget

 The account architecture was forcing prospecting to do too much.

-Cold traffic was being optimized for high-friction purchase events, which constrained delivery and prevented the algorithm from stabilizing.
+Cold traffic was being optimized for purchase events, the highest-friction action in the funnel.
+This constrained delivery and prevented the algorithm from stabilizing.
 With limited event volume at the top of the funnel, learning cycles remained shallow and CPAs volatile.

 The constraint was structural, not creative.